Has Ezekiel’s Prophecy against Tyre Really Been Fulfilled?

 Oct 9, 2015

-This article first appeared in the Ask Hank column of the CHRISTIAN RESEARCH JOURNAL, volume 36, number 01 (2013).
+This article first appeared in the Ask Hank column of the Christian Research Journal, volume 36, number 01 (2013).
 The full text of this article in PDF format can be obtained by clicking here.
-For further information or to subscribe to the CHRISTIAN RESEARCH JOURNAL go to: http://www.equip.org/christian-research-journal/
+For more information about the Christian Research Journal, click here.

 Following deportation to Babylon, Ezekiel prophesied that Tyre, which viewed the fall of Jerusalem in 586 BC as the pathway to further prosperity, would ultimately be destroyed.
 God would bring a succession of nations against Tyre as the ocean brings up its waves.
 The first of these nations would be Babylon, which would besiege the mainland, break down the walls of Tyre, and butcher its citizens.
 Moreover, according to the prophet, Tyre would be scraped bare as a rock and its rubble thrown into the midst of the sea (Ezek.
 26:3ff).